khushmeet29/Text-Editor-using-Java/README.md

 	B:To make the whole document Bold
 	I:To make the whole document Italics
-	N:To remove Bold/Italics from the text and make it Normal Exit:To close the application without saving
+	N:To remove Bold/Italics from the text and make it Normal Find:To find a word in the document
+	Replace:To replace the first occurence of the word found with the word you want to replace it with Replace All:To replace all the occurences of the word with the word you want to replace it with Exit:To close the application without saving